-Your professors may be required to move classes that are normally taught on campus to an online format quickly.
-To be prepared for this possible change you may want to consider the following right away:
+Your professors may be required to move classes normally taught on campus to an online format quickly.
+To prepare you may want to consider the following right away:

-Expect Communication: Your professor will be reaching out to you and your fellow classmates in the event of an emergency.
-Make sure you monitor your University of Montana email for information outlining their expectations for class continuation, how to contact them, how to submit assignments and more.
-Check back often or as directed so you can stay up to date on important updates and information.
+Expect Communication: Your professor will reach out to you and your fellow classmates in the event of an emergency.
+Make sure you monitor your University of Montana email for information outlining expectations for class continuation, how to contact them, how to submit assignments and more.
+Check back often so you can stay up to date on important updates and information.
 We also recommend that you sign up for campus safety alerts and updates.
 You can do this by texting "Join UM-alerts" to 30890.
-Signing up for these alerts will inform participants, via direct text message, of immediate safety and health notices.
-The University of Montana's Emergency notification system will also transmit an email with emergency information to all 'umontana' e-mail addresses.
+These alerts inform participants, via direct text message, of immediate safety and health notices.
+The University of Montana's Emergency notification system will also transmit an email with emergency information to all 'umontana' email addresses.

-Many student services across campus such as advising and tutoring will also be available online and/or via phone should in-person campus operations be suspended.
+Student services across campus such as advising and tutoring will be available online and/or via phone should in-person campus operations be suspended.
 Expect to receive updates from these student support units with details on how to access their services.

-Avoid distractions: When interacting with your courses remotely, it can be tempting to browse Twitter and Instagram, watch Netflix, or even do chores around the house instead of engaging with your coursework.
+Avoid distractions: When interacting with courses remotely, it can be tempting to browse Twitter and Instagram, watch Netflix, or even do chores around the house instead of engaging.
 Some students may even attempt to multitask by doing both at the same time.
 However, research shows that humans are not as good at multitasking as we think we are.
-Instead, eliminating those distractions by turning off your phone or closing non-academic browser tabs can help lead to success in the online environment by focusing your attention on the task at hand.
-Use those outside activities as motivational rewards for completing assignments and utilize your course time wisely.
+Eliminating those distractions by turning off your phone or closing non-academic browser tabs can help lead to success in the online environment by focusing attention on the tasks at hand.
+Use outside activities as motivational rewards for completing assignments and utilizing course time wisely.

-Maintain a normal daily routine: Your professor may still host a class during your regularly scheduled class time.
-Though it may be tempting, please do not use normally scheduled class time to pursue other activities that do not relate to your classes.
+Maintain a normal daily routine: Your professor may still host a class during regularly scheduled class time.
+Though tempting, please do not use normally scheduled class time to pursue other activities that do not relate to your classes.
 Refer to communication from your professor as to how they will continue teaching during the temporary campus closure.
-If you need accommodations or are having trouble with the alternative course-delivery formats due to Internet access, the need for additional accommodations, or for any other reasons please notify your professor.
-NOTE: Your professors want to see you succeed, and will be accommodating to the best of their ability.
+If you need accommodations or are having trouble with alternative course-delivery formats due to Internet access, need for additional accommodations, or any other reasons please notify your professor.
+NOTE: Your professors want to see you succeed and will be accommodating to the best of their ability.

-Ensure your tools are working: Regularly update and check on your personal technology such as laptops, PC's, or mobile devices.
-Reliable technology and their chargers should be easily located in the event you may need to use them to complete coursework or communicate with your professors.
+Ensure your tools are working: Regularly update and check on personal technology such as laptops, PC's, or mobile devices.
+Reliable technology and respective chargers should be easily located in the event you need to use them to complete coursework or communicate with professors.
 Make sure you are subscribed to UM Alerts.

-Identify plans ahead of time: Some professors will include information in their syllabus with respect to how they plan to communicate with you in the event of campus closure.
-Make sure you identify the best ways to contact your professor, or what you should expect if an event occurs so that you know and are prepared.
+Identify plans ahead of time: Some professors will include information in the syllabus with respect to how they plan to communicate in the event of campus closure.
+Make sure to identify best methods of contact, or what to expect if an event occurs.

 Strategies for Online Students Course